dkvz/certificate-expiration-checker/README.md

 - [ ] Am I doing things right by using that Box<Error> thing everywhere?
 - [ ] Add tests for lib.rs.
 - [ ] Add documentation in code - With "doc tests".
+- [ ] Is it common place to return &String from functions?
 - [x] It would be cool to have colors in the final report.
 - [ ] When panic is called, what is the return code from the program?
 Check with built executable too.
 - [ ] Test if the latest version of the x509-parser crate passes the tests with no infinite loop now that they fixed the issue.